+The rewards are zero most of the time, but become positive when the robot secures an empty can, or large and negative if the battery runs all the way down.
+The best way to find cans is to actively search for them, but this runs down the robot's battery, whereas waiting does not.
+Whenever the robot is searching, the possibility exists that its battery will become depleted.
+In this case the robot must shut down and wait to be rescued (producing a low reward).
 If the energy level is high, then a period of active search can always be completed without risk of depleting the battery.
-A period of searching that begins with a high energy level leaves the energy level high with probability α and reduces it to low with probability $1 - \alpha$.
-On the other hand, a period of searching undertaken when the energy level is low leaves it low with probability β and depletes the battery with probability $1 - \beta$.
+A period of searching that begins with a high energy level leaves the energy level high with probability $\alpha$ and reduces it to low with probability $1 - \alpha$ .
+On the other hand, a period of searching undertaken when the energy level is low leaves it low with probability $\beta$ and depletes the battery with probability $1 - \beta$ .
 In the latter case, the robot must be rescued, and the battery is then recharged back to high.
 Each can collected by the robot counts as a unit reward, whereas a reward of -3 results whenever the robot has to be rescued.
-Let r{search} and r{wait} , with $r{\text{search}} > r{\text{wait}}$, respectively denote the expected number of cans the robot will collect (and hence the expected reward) while searching and while waiting.
-Finally, to keep things simple, suppose that no cans can be collected during a run home for recharging, and that no cans can be collected on a step in which the battery is depleted.
-This system is then a finite MDP, and we can write down the transition probabilities and the expected rewards, as in Table 3.1.
+Let $r{\text{search}}$ and $r{\text{wait}}$ , with $r{\text{search}} > r{\text{wait}}$ , respectively denote the expected number of cans the robot will collect (and hence the expected reward) while searching and while waiting.
+Finally, suppose that no cans can be collected during a run home for recharging, and that no cans can be collected on a step in which the battery is depleted.
+This system is then a finite MDP, and we can write down the transition probabilities and the expected rewards, with dynamics as indicated in the table on the left:

-A transition graph is a useful way to summarize the dynamics of a finite MDP.
-Figure 3.2 shows the transition graph for the recycling robot example.
+Note that there is a row in the table for each possible combination of current state, s, action, $a \in \mathcal{A}(s)$ , and next state, s'.
+Another useful way of summarizing the dynamics of a finite MDP is as a transition graph as shown above on the right.
 There are two kinds of nodes: state nodes and action nodes.
 There is a state node for each possible state (a large open circle labeled by the name of the state), and an action node for each state-action pair (a small solid circle labeled by the name of the action and connected by a line to the state node).
 Starting in state s and taking action a moves you along the line from state node s to action node (s, a).
 Then the environment responds with a transition to the next state's node via one of the arrows leaving action node (s, a).
-Each arrow corresponds to a triple (s, s', a), where s' is the next state, and we label the arrow with the transition probability, p(s'|s, a), and the expected reward for that transition, r(s, a, s').
+Each arrow corresponds to a triple (s, s', a), where s'is the next state, and we label the arrow with the transition probability, p(s'|s, a), and the expected reward for that transition, r(s, a, s').
 Note that the transition probabilities labeling the arrows leaving an action node always sum to 1.